raxysstudios/yaziv/README.md

 - **Ossetian** (oss) - Cyrillic, Latin, Georgian, IPA
 - **Tsakhur** (tkr) - Cyrillic, Latin

+## 🌐 Localization

+The application is localized in **English** and **Russian**.
+All language and mapping names must be provided in both languages for proper display in the interface.

 ## 🤝 Contributing New Languages

 We welcome contributions of new languages and writing systems!
 Here's how to add support for a new language: